 Cali and I worked hard to put together a surprise party for Tessa’s sixteenth birthday.
 I hope I am forgiven for all the lies I had to tell to keep it a secret!

-For this Sweet Sixteen party we went with a Grease/50′s theme and everyone was asked to come dressed in their favorite 50’s attire.
+For this Sweet Sixteen party we went with a Grease/50’s theme and everyone was asked to come dressed in their favorite 50’s attire.
 We used the Pink Ladies from the movie Grease as our color inspiration for the party.

-We chose pink, black and polka dots to decorate with because everything is prettier in pink – isn’t it?!
+A color scheme of pink, black and polka dots was used to decorate with because everything is prettier in pink – isn’t it?!

 I made big pink pom poms to hang from the kitchen nook area where the food was- compliments of Martha.

 And of course there were pink balloons.
 Jim’s assignment was to get the balloons from the grocery store.
 When he couldn’t fit them all in the car he walked home carrying his 16 balloons.
 By the time he got home there were only 15 left and after tying them up in the backyard we were down to 14 but no one seemed to notice!

 The food was set up in the kitchen – we had a cupcake bar and a candy bar – all in pink!